Flexible features of your mortgage and helpful service information

 While rates are so low at the moment, it's a great time to pay off that little bit extra if you can.

 You could make one-off or regular extra payments to reduce your mortgage balance.
 Whichever way you decide you'll usually end up paying less interest overall.
 It is important to remember that any extra payments cannot normally be refunded at a later date.
 Plus, you may have to pay a early repayment charges if you repay more than a certain amount, usually 10% of your mortgage balance, each year.
+You can also request your 10% overpayment allowance by completing the Mortgage Overpayment form.
 Remember to talk to us first so we can explain exactly what will happen and, where possible, give you the result you want.

 What happens when you make extra mortgage payments?